CopperSpice API 1.8.2

 Returns the long name of the weekday for the representation specified by type.
 The day names will be localized according to the system's default locale settings.
 Returns an empty string if the date is invalid.

-The days are enumerated using the following convention:
+Days are named using the following data.

 • 1 = "Monday"